eXtract44/smart_weather_station_lvgl/README.md

 -MP3 modul for sounds dfu player mini with SD card onboard (UART)

+-Volume control with potentiometer (ADC)

 -Battery 18650 with BMS 1S + TP5100 for charging management for mobility

 -UI with LVGL V8.0

--WiFi Weather with Symbols for your city
+-WiFi Weather based on "openweathermap" with Symbols for your city

 -Wifi Date

+-C02 history 24h